Mackellar Girls Campus: History

 The exact history of Mackellar as a school is not well-known, but it is believed to have been a school prior to 1967, rather as a co-educational school.
 Prior to being established at the site in manly vale, it was a co-educational campus at the current location of primary school, Manly Village Public School.
 In 1968 Manly Vale High School was established, and then became Mackellar Girls' High School, named in honour of Dorothea Mackellar, in 2003.
 Under the name Manly Vale High School, the school was believed to have been reinvented as a girls home economics school in 1967, with the intention of creating strong and diligent girls to enter the workforce.

-The school's unofficial motto, "Mackellar Girls can do anything" was born when the school expanded from a home economics school to include mathematics and science subjects not traditionally taught to girls, and the students were told they could now "do anything".

 Overview

 Mackellar Girls Campus is a part of the Northern Beaches Secondary College, a five-campus college across Sydney's Northern Beaches, formed in 2003.
 It is generally considered to be the brother school to Balgowlah Boys Campus, another school within the College.
 It caters for approximately 1,200 students from Year 7 and Year 12.

-The school is operated by the New South Wales Department of Education; the principal is Christine Del Gallo.
+The school is operated by the New South Wales Department of Education; the principal is Kyle Scott.

 In 2015 it was ranked as the third top comprehensive girls' school in New South Wales.
 It was 116th in the NSW Higher School Certificate (HSC) rankings in 2015.